dustlang/rust/src/tools/clippy/doc/basics.md

 ## Building and Testing

-You can build and test Clippy like every other Rust project:
+You can build and test Clippy like every other Dust project:

 ```bash
 cargo build  # builds Clippy